cypress-io/cypress-documentation/source/api/commands/and.md

     .and('not.be.disabled')
 ```

-The commands above will display in the command log as:
+The commands above will display in the Command Log as:

 ![Command log for assertions](/img/api/and/cypress-and-command-log.png)